cheat-sheets/writing-cheat-sheet/README.md

 14. **To shoot something down**.
 To dismiss or reject something, such as an idea or a suggestion.
 15. **To get on someone's nerves**.
 To annoy or agitate someone.
 16. **To be beat**.
 To be exhausted.
-17. **To call it a day**.
+17. **TO CALL IT A DAY**.
 To decide that a project, event, or situation is over.
 To stop working on something for the day.
 18. **To put in or give your two cents**.
 To give your opinion or share your ideas about something.
 19. **To knock someone's socks off**.
 To shock or surprise someone in a pleasant or happy way by performing beyond